27 of the best bakeries in Sydney to kickstart your morning right

 Best for: Vegemite and avocado scrolls

 The bricks and mortar venue has stepped out of the shadows of its market stall at The Cannery and into a prominent position near sister venue Messina in Darlinghurst.
 The cupboard-sized outfit is led by Messina’s executive pastry chef Tom Mitchell and his French cohorts Florian Fritsch (Messina sous chef) and Remi Talbot (former head chef of Messina Creative).
 So it’s French but with a bit of Aussie bogan, as evident by the vegemite and avocado scroll layered with fermented chilli egg jam and finely grated pecorino.
-Even ardent aficionados of Sydney’s best bakeries will find instant gratification with the twice-baked croissants topped with Messina-tella spread at Shadow Baking.
+Even ardent aficionados of Sydney’s best bakeries will find instant gratification with the twice-baked croissants topped with Messina-tella spread at Shadow Baking .

-Address: 243 Victoria St, Darlinghurst
+Address: 243 Victoria Street, Darlinghurst

 Danishes topped with blood plums and almonds.
 (Image: Goodwood Bakeshop)